-- \ Less than 1% - $(1) \quad \text{Based on 9,320,435 shares of class } A \text{ common stock outstanding plus 29,040,000 shares of class } B \text{ common stock outstanding }.$ - (2) Based on 9,320,435 shares of class A common stock outstanding plus 29,040,000 shares of class B common stock outstanding.
-Each share of Class A common stock is entitled to one vote per share and each share of class B common stock is entitled to ten votes per share.
+- Less than 1% - (1) Based on 3,560,435 shares of class A common stock outstanding after the Merger plus 34,800,000 shares of class B common stock outstanding after the Merger (which assumes the conversion of 1,620,000 shares of series A preferred stock into 6,480,000 shares of class B common stock). - (2) Based on 3,560,435 shares of class A common stock outstanding after the Merger plus 34,800,000 shares of class B common stock outstanding after the Merger (which assumes the conversion of 1,620,000 shares of

-- (3) Consists of 8,000 shares of class A common stock held by Kirt Family 2021 Irrevocable Trust.
-Scott Elsberry is the trustee of the trust and has sole voting and investment power over the securities held by the trust.
-Mr. Elsberry disclaims beneficial ownership of such shares except to the extent of his pecuniary interest therein.
-The address for the trust is c/o Brody Wilkinson PC 2507 Post Road, Southport, CT 06890. - (4) Consists of 257,484 shares of class A common stock which Mr. Rainey has the right to acquire within 60 days through the exercise of vested options. - (5) Consists of 19,202,652 shares of class B common stock held by Atlas Capital Resources (A9) LP, 6,895,120 shares of class B common stock held by Atlas Capital Resources (A9-Parallel) LP, 702,528 shares of class B common stock held by Atlas Capital Resources (P) LP.
+- series A preferred stock into 6,480,000 shares of class B common stock).
+Each share of Class A common stock is entitled to one vote per share and each share of class B common stock is entitled to ten votes per share. - (3) Consists of 8,000 shares of class B common stock held by Fifth Lake Industries, LLC ("FLI"), which are entitled to convert into 8,000 shares of class A common stock.
+Mr. Kirt is an affiliate of FLI and has shared voting and investment power over the securities held by FLI.
+Mr. Kirt disclaims beneficial ownership of such shares except to the extent of his pecuniary interest therein.
+The address for FLI is 55 Greens Farms Road, Suite 200, Westport, CT 06880. - (4) Consists of 257,484 shares of class B common stock which Mr. Rainey has the right to acquire within 60 days through the exercise of vested options. - (5) Consists of 19,202,652 shares of class B common stock held by Atlas Capital Resources (A9) LP, 6,895,120 shares of class B common stock held by Atlas Capital Resources (A9-Parallel) LP, 702,528 shares of class B common stock held by Atlas Capital Resources (P) LP.
 Timothy Fazio and Andrew Bursky, through their executive capacities in each of these entities, have shared voting and investment power over the securities held by these entities.
 Mr. Fazio and Mr. Bursky each disclaims beneficial ownership of such shares except to the extent of his pecuniary interest therein.
 The address for Messrs.
 Fazio and Bursky is c/o Atlas Holdings LLC, 100 Northfield Street, Greenwich, CT 06830.